-While shredded paper isn’t the most common material to use, some chicken lovers will resort to it when needed.
+While shredded paper is not the most common material to use, some chicken lovers resort to it when needed.
 If you need to throw something down in your coop to tie you over until you can get your regular bedding, shredded paper will do the job.
 It can also be easily mixed with other types of material to create more bedding in a pinch.

 Shredded paper is free!
 You can find and gather all kinds of recyclable paper such as newspaper or office paper to shred, with the only cost being labor!

 Shredded paper can definitely be composted and the earthworms love it.

 CONS: ✕ Can be Toxic to Chickens ✕ Not Long Lasting

 The ink on shredded paper may be toxic for chickens to digest and office paper tends to be heavily treated and processed.

 Paper will not last long in your coop.
 It is not very absorbent and when wet, it becomes matted and slick making for a messy and difficult clean up.

 Organic matter is the most natural litter choice as it is what you would naturally find outside.